agr17/pygame-wordle/README.md

   <img src="./design/uml.png" alt="Class Diagram">
 </p>

+## Optimization

+In addition to designing the code with maintainability and modularity in mind, we also optimized the performance of the game to ensure a smooth and enjoyable experience for the player.

+Given that Pygame's event loop runs continuously regardless of user input, we optimized the game loop to ensure that it only updates when necessary.
+In the case of Pygame-Wordle, since there are no animations or events occurring without user input, the game loop waits for user input before updating the game elements.

+We also optimized the display of the letter boxes and the player message box.
+Rather than updating them continuously, we only update them when necessary.
+This optimization is made possible by the Observer pattern, which notifies the player message box of the game state changes and ensures that it only updates when necessary.

 ## Words

 The list of possible wordle words was taken from [wordle-list](https://github.com/tabatkins/wordle-list), by the user Tabatkins.